Al3zama1/swe-notes/CCNA/46 - Dynamic ARP Inspection.md

 ```
 ![Show ip arp inspections output](./img3/ARP-show-arp-inspection.png)
 * Displays what optional DAI check are enabled.
 In this case all 3 are enabled.
+* If static ACL is set to yes, the implicit deny at the end of the ARP ACL will take effect, just like regular IP ACLs.
+If the static setting isn't enabled, the implicit deny will be ignored.
+	* In this example, it wasn't configured as a static ACL, therefore the implicit deny is ignored.
+	* Usually, this setting is set to 'No'.